 Standing committees are free to initiate any studies in the exercise of their mandate and may conduct their proceedings as they see fit, provided that they do not exceed the authority vested in them by the House.
 However, if a committee requires additional powers to carry out its duties, the House may confer those powers by approving a report from the committee in which those powers are requested, or simply by adopting a motion conferring those powers on the committee.

 Standing committees are composed of Members of the House of Commons and the membership of each committee is available on the committee website.
-It may be helpful to note that Members who are unable to attend a committee meeting can be replaced by other Members acting as designated substitutes.
+Members who are unable to attend a committee meeting can be replaced by other Members acting as designated substitutes.
 Members may also participate in the work of more than one committee.

 The Standing Orders of the House provide for ten members on each standing committee.
 Party representation on committees is roughly proportional to the party standings in the House.
 The party Whips submit names of Members for each committee to the Standing Committee on Procedure and House Affairs to be approved by the House.

-Any Member of Parliament who is a member of a committee is entitled to question witnesses, move motions, vote and be counted as part of the quorum.
+Any Member of Parliament who is a member of a committee (except for a Parliamentary Secretary) is entitled to question witnesses, move motions, vote and be counted for the purposes of a quorum.